Star Formation under a Cosmic Microscope: Highly magnified z = 11 galaxy behind the Bullet Cluster: Results

 The SED fitting results for the individual components are also listed in Table~\ref{tab:prop} and shown in Fig.~\ref{fig:SED}.
 Note that the galaxy component as determined by {\galfit} includes the total light (beyond the aperture of the detected source).
 Hence, the stellar mass of all components is larger than what we measure as the total stellar mass.
 The clumps themselves contain $\sim 50\%$ of the measured stellar mass of the system.
 All components show similar star formation histories (Fig.~\ref{fig:fraction}).

 Using the SW F200W band image (with highest S/N and smallest PSF), we also measure sizes of each of the components.
 We model the source in the source plane using {\lenstruction} with a combination of an underlying galaxy component with a round Sersic profile and a fixed Sersic index of 1.
-Reported size is the half-light radius.
+Its half-light radius is $144^{+18}_{-15}~\mbox{pc}$, consistent with size-mass relation found by \citet{morishita24}.
 The other three components are barely resolved (clump 2) or unresolved (clumps 1 and 3) and are considered to be a Gaussian (which produces a better fit than Sersic profiles).
-Reported sizes are the $\sigma$ of the Gaussian profile.
-All the sizes are listed in Table~\ref{tab:prop}.
+All the sizes are reported as the half-light radii and listed in Table~\ref{tab:prop}.

-The clumps have very small sizes that are similar to those reported in other high-z gravitationally lensed sources, e.g., \citet{mowla24,adamo24}.
+The clumps have very small sizes, similar to those reported in other high-z gravitationally lensed sources, e.g., \citet{mowla24,adamo24}.
 The stellar surface mass density of clumps 1 and 3 is $>10^5M_{\odot}/\mbox{pc}^2$, which is three orders of magnitude higher than typical young star clusters in the local universe.
 Clump 2 also has a high stellar surface mass density of $\sim 2\times 10^4M_{\odot}/\mbox{pc}^2$.
 Given stellar mass and proximity to the main galaxy's centre of clump 1 (Table~\ref{tab:prop}), clump 1 could also be an AGN, although we do not see any other signatures.
+We investigated the possible presence of X-ray emission in very deep (0.5Ms) Chandra data.
+Unfortunately, {\ba} is located in the region of the bullet gas itself; therefore, the sensitivity is low.
+The 3-sigma upper limit for a point-source flux in the $0.5\text{--}2\mbox{~keV}$ band (observer frame) is $<4.9\times 10^{-7} \mbox{phot/s/cm}^2$.
+Given the redshift and magnification of the source, this limit corresponds to an intrinsic luminosity in the corresponding rest-frame $6\text{--}24\mbox{~keV}$ band of $<1.1\times 10^{44} \mbox{erg/s}$.